uoft-course-eval-team/course-recommender/README.md

 # Recommended or Not?: Applying Supervised Machine Learning Models to Understand UofT Course Evaluations

 ## Package Versions
-We recommend using the following versions for the libraries in requirements.txt (excluding `shap`).
+We recommend using the following versions for the libraries in requirements.txt.
 ```
 numpy<2
 torch==2.0.1